-Each float tank has approx..
+A float tank has approx..
 150 gallons of water which has been saturated with 800 – 1000 pounds of Epsom salt.
 It’s so saturated that it’s not even properly called water anymore - we call it a solution.
 The dense solution supports your whole body allowing you to float effortlessly on the surface.
-The solution is as close to a solid it can be without actually being, a rock-hard block of salt.
+The solution is pretty much as close to a solid it can be without actually being, a rock-hard block of salt.

 But how much salt is that?
 Many float centres store their extra salt in their lobby to demonstrate just how much salt is in each tank (and because where else are you going to put it?).
 Each bag of Epsom salt weighs 50 lbs, or 22kg and it takes at about 18 bags (+) per tank.

 (Thanks to Shuswap Float & Wellness for the photo)